SumiTomohiko/SimpleMediaScanner/README.rst

 Show missing files
 ------------------

-Simple Media Scanner is my solution for the above problems.
+This application is my solution for the above problems.
 This application helps you in two ways.

 1. Scanning given directories to store file's information in content providers
 2. Deleting duplicated information in content providers